-Q: What can be Mediated?
+Q: What can be mediated?

-Q: What Happens Before the Family Mediation Process Begins?
+Q: What happens before the Family Mediation process begins?

 A: Once you have decided to go forward with Family Mediation, We would need to meet with you individually; this is called a Mediation Information and Assessment Meeting, (MIAM).

+During our meeting we will determine if family mediation will help to resolve your family disputes.
 If family mediation is not right your situation we will give you information about other avenues and services that you may find helpful based on our experience and expertise.

 This is not to say that couples will be required to mediate, or that family mediation is appropriate in all cases, but rather that they must now consider this as an option.
-Having attended the information session, clients do not have to start Family mediation.
+Having attended the information session, clients do not have to start Family Mediation.

-It is important to remember that Family mediation itself is not compulsory it is a voluntary process and we will provide you with information about other methods of dispute resolution in-order that you can make an informed decision.
+It is important to remember that Family Mediation itself is not compulsory it is a voluntary process and we will provide you with information about other methods of dispute resolution in-order that you can make an informed decision.

-Q: Do people have to attend a Family mediation Information and Assessment Meeting even where there has been domestic violence?
+Q: Do people have to attend a MIAM even where there has been domestic violence?

 A: Yes, unless the Police have been called out within the last twelve months.
 However, we offer separate meetings at separate times and an assessment can be made as to whether Family mediation is suitable.
 Our service will automatically allocate separate meetings for assessments unless otherwise arranged.

-In a number of cases where there has been some level of domestic violence, couples feel able to go on to Mediate once they realise that they will be in a safe environment in.
-Family mediation puts a structure to the discussion and enables negotiations to proceed safely.
+In a number of cases where there has been some level of domestic violence, couples feel able to go on to mediate once they realise that they will be in a safe environment in.
+Family Mediation puts a structure to the discussion and enables negotiations to proceed safely.

 We will discuss what measures are appropriate to provide that safe environment.
 This may involve Family mediation taking place in separate rooms (shuttle) or for there to be separate waiting areas, arrival and departure times.

-Q: Why Mediate rather than going to Court?
+Q: Why mediate rather than going to Court?

 A: Emotional Impact